-Unlike some cities, Fallon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fallon are a mix of both white- and blue-collar jobs.
-Overall, Fallon is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Fallon who work in sales jobs (12.72%), office and administrative support (8.67%), and healthcare (7.93%).
+Fallon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Fallon is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Fallon who work in sales jobs (10.71%), office and administrative support (10.55%), and healthcare (8.41%).

 Fallon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Fallon in 2010 was $21,656, which is lower middle income relative to Nevada, and middle income relative to the rest of the US.
-This equates to an annual income of $86,624 for a family of four.
+The per capita income in Fallon in 2010 was $20,890, which is lower middle income relative to Nevada and the nation.
+This equates to an annual income of $83,560 for a family of four.
 However, Fallon contains both very wealthy and poor people as well.

 Fallon is a very ethnically-diverse city.
 The people who call Fallon home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fallon residents report their race to be White, followed by Black or African-American.
+The greatest number of Fallon residents report their race to be White, followed by Asian.
 Fallon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.63% of the city’s residents.
-Important ancestries of people in Fallon include English, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 12.40% of the city’s residents.
+Important ancestries of people in Fallon include Irish, English, Italian, and Scottish.

 The most common language spoken in Fallon is English.
 Other important languages spoken here include Spanish and Tagalog.